anh-luong1/hello-anh/README.md

 # hello-anh
-This repository is for practicing the GitHub Flow
+This repository is for practicing the GitHub Flow.
+My name is Anh.
+Hello, how are you?